The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 Move to One of The Villages Neighborhoods With PODS

-After finding the neighborhood in The Villages that suits you and all your needs, turn to PODS for help getting there.
-They can deliver a portable moving and storage container right to your driveway, where you can pack and load your belongings at your own leisure.
-And each move includes one month's worth of storage, so you can easily unload your items without feeling rushed right away!
+After finding the neighborhood in The Villages that suits you and all your needs, turn to PODS to help with your move to Florida.
+Make your move flexible with PODS portable moving containers — they’ll deliver a portable moving and storage container to your current address so you can pack it up on your schedule.
+And if you’d like some help with the heavy lifting, PODS can refer you to local packing and loading services.
+Plus, one month’s storage is included in the cost of every move, so you can unload your items without feeling rushed and start enjoying life in The Villages neighborhoods right away!

 Comments